angelikakuleta/textToStr-refactoring/README.md

 ## Composite pattern

 Wraps a linear structure of objects of the same kind into a single object which exposes the same interface.
 Requires a composition function which maps one call to many calls of the same kind.

+## Decorator pattern

+One object wraps another object with the same interface.
+Intercepts calls to methods and adds own behavior.